carrionalfredo/Spaceship-Titanic/README.md

  'vrdeck']
 ```
 ### Logistic Regression
  The first model type employed to train the model was simple logistic regression.
-In this case, the model was setup with max_iter=2000, class_weight='balanced and was tunned for 10 C values between 1  to 10.
-For this setup, the roc_auc_score between predicted values and validation values is:
+In this case, the model was setup with `max_iter=2000`, `class_weight='balanced'` and was tunned for 10 Inverse of regularization strength `C` values between `1` to `10`.
+For this setup, the `roc_auc_score` between predicted values and validation values is:
  ```Python
 C	auc
 6	0.883357